jdi-docs/jdi-dark/source/includes/_technical_documentation.md

 }
 ```

-JDI allows to setup custom behaviour for catching and processing any unexpected responses.
+JDI Dark provides customized catching and processing of any unexpected responses.

-For this need inject implementation of ErrorHandler interface into RestMethods through call Service Object init() method.
+To do this just inject the implementation of ErrorHandler interface into RestMethods through call Service Object init() method.

-By default JDI uses DefaultErrorHandler class for server (5XX) and client(4XX) errors.
+By default JDI Dark uses DefaultErrorHandler class for server (5XX) and client(4XX) errors.

 ## Logging